Thursday, September 26, 2024

 Savai’i (kind of)

-Today’s excursion to Savai’i didn’t exactly happen as advertised.
-Our guide Chief Tai (yes he really is a local chief) picked us up from our resort at 6:40am.
-The early start was scheduled to ensure we caught the 8:00am ferry to Savai’i.
+Today’s day trip to Savai’i, Samoa’s largest island, didn’t go exactly as planned.
+Our guide, Chief Tai (yes he really is a local chief), picked us up from our resort at 6:40am.
+The early start was required in order to catch an 8:00am ferry across Apolima Strait to Savai’i.
 The weather forecast wasn’t ideal with passing showers forecast.
 However, our guide thought we’d be ok.

 As we arrived at Mulifanua wharf the rain started falling.
-Our guide then discovered that the ferry company had swapped one of its larger vessels for its smallest.
-The smaller vessel has limited indoor seating.
-In other words, we’d be exposed to the elements as we crossed Apolima Strait, the 20km of ocean separating Upolu and Savai’i.
+To our dismay, we discovered that the ferry company had rostered one of its landing craft vessels onto our scheduled sailing.
+This smaller vessel, the MV SSC Fasefulu, is an open deck ship with limited indoor seating.
+In other words, while crossing the 20km of ocean separating Upolu and Savai’i, we’d be exposed to the elements.

 However, to our surprise, Chief Tai arranged for us to join the crew on the bridge.
 As a result, we stayed sheltered from the weather and enjoyed a bird’s eye view of cars and trucks being loaded on board.
 Below is an image of the ferry I later took during our return sailing.

 Once on Savai’i we made our way along the southern coast towards the island’s iconic Alofaaga Blowholes.
 However, as we ventured west the weather deteriorated rapidly into heavy showers.
 Our guide became increasingly agitated.
-He explained that after heavy rains the road is often blocked by localised flooding.
+He explained that the road is often blocked by localised flooding after heavy rain.

-Needless to say, our guide promptly abandoned the tour and turned his minivan around.
-Understandably, he was now worried that streams were flooding in other locations.
-Fortunately, his fears proved unfounded and we made it safely to the ferry wharf.
-However, we passed over bridges with wild waters raging below so his distress wasn’t entirely misplaced.
+Needless to say, our guide promptly abandoned the tour and returned to Salelologa.
+As we drove he expressed fears that other streams were now flooding.
+Fortunately, his fears proved unfounded and we made it safely back to the ferry wharf.
+However, we passed over several bridges with wild waters raging below so his distress wasn’t entirely misplaced.

 No comments: